hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 If the current authorized contract list is ``[ "mycontract","anothercontract","mygamecontract" ]``, then after calling the above example action, the list will be updated to ``[ "anothercontract" ]``

 ### transferOwnership:
-Transfers ownership of an NFT from the current owner to another Steem account.
+Transfers ownership of an NFT from the current owner to another Hive account.
 * requires active key: yes

-* can be called by: Steem account that owns the NFT
+* can be called by: Hive account that owns the NFT

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)
-  * to (string): Steem account to become the new owner (3 <= length <= 16)
+  * to (string): Hive account to become the new owner (3 <= length <= 16)

 * example:
 ```